What makes us proud

 Dr. Dan visits Rafiki Mwema

-Dan Hughes developed DDP, the therapy used by Rafiki Mwema.
+Dr. Dan Hughes developed DDP, a therapy model.
 His visit to the farm was highly anticipated and he was loved by all.
-During this trip Dr. Dan committed to being an ambassador for Rafiki Mwema and he still is to this day.
+We were all left inspired by his teachings.

 The first video link

 Three years after successfully raising the funds, after many loopholes and red tape, the dream of installing a video link in the local courthouse finally became a reality.
 It is the first of its kind in Kenya and one of our proudest achievements.

 The second "Kenya help us" auction raised $13,161.

 After a decade of working in Kenya with various organisations Sarah Rosborg was awarded a Paul Harris Fellow Award by Rotary International.